Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Results

 \subsection{Thermodynamic response}

 It would be useful to first examine the magnetic response of the diluted configurations.
-In Figure \ref{fig_2_mag_rho}, a comparison has been made between the pure $(\rho=0)$ case (Courtesy \cite{Chandra3}) and with $\rho=0.20$.
-After site-dilution, the observations are: (a) prominent shift in the compensation temperatures and relatively small or undetectable (within the errorbars) shift in the critical temperatures, keeping the magnetization profile same (e.g in Figure \ref{fig_2_mag_rho}(a) with: $J_{AA}/J_{BB}=0.68$ and $J_{AB}/J_{BB}=-0.04$); (b) visible shift in critical temperatures leading to the creation of compensation point, leading to different magnetization profile ((e.g in Figure \ref{fig_2_mag_rho}(a) with: $J_{AA}/J_{BB}=0.68$ and $J_{AB}/J_{BB}=-0.68$)).
+In Figure \ref{fig_2_mag_rho}, a comparison has been made between the pure $(\rho=0)$ case (Courtesy \cite{Chandra3}) and with $\rho=0.20$ for both the configurations, ABA and AAB.
+After site-dilution, the observations are: (a) a prominent shift in the compensation temperatures and relatively small (e.g. in Figure \ref{fig_2_mag_rho}(a) with \textit{ABA}: $J_{AA}/J_{BB}=0.68$ and $J_{AB}/J_{BB}=-0.04$ and in Figure \ref{fig_2_mag_rho}(b) with \textit{ABA}: $J_{AB}/J_{BB}=-0.52$ and $J_{AA}/J_{BB}=0.04$) or undetectable (within the errorbars) shift in the critical temperatures (see Figures \ref{fig_10_crit_comp}(a) and (b)), keeping the magnetization profile same; (b) visible shift in critical temperatures leading to the creation of a compensation point, resulting in a different magnetization profile ((e.g. in Figure \ref{fig_2_mag_rho}(a) with \textit{ABA}: $J_{AA}/J_{BB}=0.68$ and $J_{AB}/J_{BB}=-0.68$ and in Figure \ref{fig_2_mag_rho}(b) with \textit{ABA}: $J_{AB}/J_{BB}=-0.52$ and $J_{AA}/J_{BB}=0.68$)).
+A similar observation is valid for \textit{AAB} configuration as well [Figures \ref{fig_2_mag_rho}(c) and (d) and Figures \ref{fig_10_crit_comp}(c) and (d)].

 For both ABA and AAB types, to probe further with fixed combination of coupling strengths, the plots for the total magnetization $M_{tot}$ as a function of temperature, $T$, are shown in Figure \ref{fig_3_mag_fr_afr} with the concentration of impurities, $\rho$, acting as the parameter.
 We observe on increasing $\rho$, various types of magnetization profiles come into existence.
 According to the classification schemes of magnetization profiles, due to Neel\cite{Neel} and Strecka \cite{Strecka}: (a) Small-to-undetectable shift in critical temperatures alongwith larger shifts in compensation temperature leads to the same magnetization profile, $N$ (Ref.
 Figure \ref{fig_3_mag_fr_afr}(a),(c)); (b) visible shift in critical temperatures leading to the creation of compensation point, changes the magnetization profiles (Ref.
 Figure \ref{fig_3_mag_fr_afr}(b),(d)) from $Q$ to $R$ to $N$.

-The most interesting facet is the ceation of compensation points in both the configurations by increasing the concentration of non-magnetic impurities for specific combinations of coupling strengths.
+The most interesting facet is the creation of compensation points in both configurations by increasing the concentration of nonmagnetic impurities for specific combinations of coupling strengths.